VilloKodeHode/eldoria-game-site/documentation/Eldoria/Game Lore/Celyra, The Veilkeeper.md

 Aspect: Balance – Harmony and Preservation
 Depiction: A cloaked figure with features woven from both light and shadow, moving with the grace of still water.
 Her eyes shimmer like mirrored threads.
-Myth: She wove the first Veil, allowing Vitalis and Entropis to interact without consuming one another.
+Myth: She wove the first spells from the Veil, allowing Vitalis and Entropis to interact without consuming one another.
 Symbols: A suspended veil woven from opposing threads held in both hands
 Worship: Revered during rites of meditation, attunement, balance, and restoration of magical equilibrium
 Followers: Aetherforged, seers, monks, keepers of peace, and mediators